Virginia Fair Housing Act: An Overview

 What Does Fair Housing Mean?

 Every American has the fundamental right to equal housing opportunity.
-This means that landlords must treat all prospective renters equally and without discriminatory housing practices based on protected characteristics.
+This means that landlords must treat all prospective renters equally, without discrimination based on any protected class.

 Whether you are carrying out a tenant screening process, breaking lease agreements, or advertising your rental, it is critical to have a thorough understanding of these laws.